adsozuan/goscawa/README.md

 * No surprise
 * Extensible

+## Thoughts on Clean Architecture with Go

+Implementing Clean Architecture in Go is a different story than in other OOP language such as Java and C#.
-Largely inspired by Mat Ryer videos on how he writes web API and Clean Architecture principles practices gathered along my career.
+I've been inspired by [Mat Ryer videos on how he writes web API](https://www.youtube.com/watch?v=8TLiGHJTlig) and by reading [SOLID Design from Dave Cheney](https://dave.cheney.net/2016/08/20/solid-go-design).

+The principal idea is to build on Interfaces and package level visibility to have a flat and simple layout, and not beeing explicit with Adapters, Controller, Ports and etc (I took this route, and it was not pleasant :/).

 ## Specification and domain